Marc-Edison-Vergeire/My_Portfolio/SOC Python Projects/AI-Phishing-Email-Analyzer/README.md

 <br>
 <h3>⚠️ Quick Tips for Future Sessions ⚠️</h3>
 <ul>
   <li><b>Resuming Lab Work:</b> When closing or restarting your Kali Linux Virtual Machine, you do not need to rerun the installation steps.
-Simply move to your workspace and re-activate the virtual sandbox:</li>
+Simply move to your workspace, paste your new target email text into email_to_analyze.txt, and re-activate the virtual sandbox:</li>

      cd ~/Downloads
      source gemini-env/bin/activate